GSA/idmanagement.gov/_buy/gsapkissp.md

 To avoid significant delays, a SSP should not use their own versions of SA&A-related documents or templates.
 It is important for the SSP to consider the resources needed for ongoing risk management activities.
 Once a vendor receives an ATO, they apply to the GSA Multiple Award Schedule to complete the process and be recognized as a GSA PKI SSP.

-### Step 5 - Apply to GSA MAS and Get Listed as an Identity Trusted Service
+### Step 5 - Apply to GSA MAS and Get Listed as an Government Identity Trust Service

 Upon receiving an ATO and being confirmed as a GSA PKI SSP, the vendor is ready to apply to the GSA MAS to offer digital certificate services governmentwide.
 The schedule provides a customer agency with a level of assurance that the SSP has been pre-vetted and is offering the best value.
 Once a SSP is on a schedule, it affords them access to other GSA schedule opportunities.